rouge1616/Spine-Mets-CT-SEG/README.md

 The segmentations can be viewed using the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).

 ## Conversion to Nifti
-We provide a script to batch convert the full dataset in Nifti format.
-Make sure to re-assign correct labels to the the vertebra levels after conversion using the corresponding JSON file.
+We provide a script _tcia_dcm2nifit.py_ to convert the full dataset to Nifti file format.
+Make sure to re-assign the correct labels to the the vertebra levels after conversion using the corresponding JSON file.

 ## Segmentation Weights
-The segmentation weights from the nnUNet training are provided in the folder __/weights__
+The segmentation weights from the nnUNet training are provided in the folder _/weights_.

 ## Citation
 If you use this code or data for your research please cite this paper: